amjil/flutter-cljd/README.md

 ClojureDart wrapper for Flutter Material widgets, designed to simplify and compact Flutter development in ClojureDart.
 It provides concise, Clojure-like syntax to work with Flutter’s Material components and types, making code more readable and expressive for Clojure developers building Flutter apps.

-Here’s a refined version of your library’s main goals for the README:

 ## Main Goals

 ### Provide a more concise and readable UI syntax